7 Telltale Signs You Have a Busted Pipe in Your Home

-It's likely that there is a leak and hundreds of gallons of water are seeping out in your yard — or worse, in your house somewhere.
+It's likely that there is a leak and hundreds of gallons of water are seeping out into your yard — or worse, into your house somewhere.
 If you do find a leak, be sure to talk with your utility company.
-Some companies are willing to adjust the price on an out of control water bill due to a large leak.
+Some companies are willing to adjust the price on an out-of-control water bill due to a large leak.

 2. A Drop in Water Pressure

 Coming home after a long, stressful day and taking a warm shower with lots of water pressure, can be a delightful way to soothe sore muscles and relax.
 But have you noticed when you turn on the shower, the pressure seems to have dropped?
 It won't always drop down to a pathetic dribble, so take notice even if there still is pressure, but it seems to be less.